Skip to Content

 Similarly to the above, a cassette toilet is a more budget friendly toilet option.
 BUT, it does combine the two (urine & poop), so it will likely smell.
 There are products, such as Walex Porta Pak’s to help break down #2 and mitigate the smell.
 But emptying this waste is much worse than a composting toilet (in my opinion).
 Plus it will need to be emptied much more often, than a composting toilet black holding tank.

-Here is our post on the Top 5 Best Cassette Toilets On The Market Today.
+Here are our recommendations for the Top 5 Best Cassette Toilets.

 Park near a drop toilet: